Contact Us

 Students may request an exception to the residency requirement if they meet certain criteria by submitting a written request to Residence Life and Housing at housing@wfu.edu

 Wake Forest University views living on campus as integral to a liberal arts education and the Wake Forest experience.
-As such, the University has a six-semester (three-year) residency requirement.
-In support of students with disabilities, the Office of Residence Life and Housing has a wide variety of housing and dining options on campus that can accommodate the vast majority of disability needs.
+As such, the University has a six-semester resident requirement.

 Students who would like to request a disability-related accommodation should visit our housing and dining accommodations page.
 Students should provide documents for disability-related accommodations by July 1.